hendrixjoseph/hendrixjoseph.github.io/_posts/2019-07-03-we-bought-a-car.md

 For the test drive, I made sure to hit a bump on each wheel.
 No clunking sounds.

-The front tires where new - they still had what I call "the pokey things" that are a product of the manufacturing process.
+The front tires were new - they still had what I call "the pokey things" that are a product of the manufacturing process.
 (Apparently, they have a name - "[vent spews](https://www.automotiveaddicts.com/50196/little-hairs-on-your-new-tires-have-a-name)") The rear tires still had plenty of tread on them.

 While having new front tires is a good thing, it does prevent me from seeing the wear pattern of the old tires.
 An even wear pattern would indicate the car had good alignment.
 An uneven wear pattern - say, the inside of the tire is more worn than the outside - could indicate bad alignment or even a bent suspension.